raspberrypilearning/scary-spot-the-difference/worksheet2.md

 	![Choose sound](images/choose-sound.png)

 2. Choose your sound.
-You can find people screaming and evil laughs in the `Human` section, or perhaps you might want a howling wolf or a yowling cat from the `Animal` section?
+You can find people screaming and evil laughs in the "Human" section, or perhaps you might want a howling wolf or a yowling cat from the "Animal" section?
 Click on the sound of your choice and then click OK.

-3. Now go back to the Scripts tab and add a `play sound` block to play your sound straight after the scary picture appears.
+3. Now go back to the Scripts tab and add a `play sound` block to play your sound immediately after the scary picture appears.

 	![Add sound](images/add-sound.png)